ChinmayIngle26/College-ERP/dev.md

     -   **Tailwind CSS**: A utility-first CSS framework for rapid and consistent styling.
     -   **ShadCN/UI**: A collection of beautifully designed, accessible, and reusable React components built on top of Radix UI and Tailwind CSS.
 -   **Generative AI**: **Google Genkit**.
-    -   Used for AI-powered features, such as the grade analysis on the student dashboard.
+    -   Used for AI-powered features, such as the grade analysis on the student dashboard and attendance analysis for faculty.
     -   Flows are defined in `src/ai/flows/` and are run on the Node.js server runtime.
 -   **State Management**: A combination of React's built-in state (`useState`, `useEffect`) and context (`useContext`) for global state like authentication (`AuthContext`).
 -   **Form Handling**: **React Hook Form** with **Zod** for validation, providing a performant and type-safe way to manage forms.